MeerkatBoss/compiled-language/README.md

-TypoLang compiler is compliant with [AST file standard]( https://github.com/MeerkatBoss/ast-standard/blob/master/README.md), developed by a group of students, including myself.
+TypoLang compiler is compliant with [AST file standard]( https://github.com/MeerkatBoss/ast-standard/blob/master/README.md), developed by a group of MIPT first-year students, including myself.
 The goal of this standard was to create common format of intermediate files to allow cross-compilation of standard-compliant languages.

 Standard compliance allows interoperability of TypoLang backend and middle-end with other standard-compliant frontend compilers.
 Additionally, AST file